-The aim of this paper is to compare the problem solving and creativity potential of engineers between those using TRIZ and those using Lean/ Six Sigma.
-To do this I shall take previous work on developing 'highly effective engineers' (Filmore 2007a, 2008) and work on 'breaking mindsets' (Filmore 2007b) as the basis.
-In the work on 'highly effective engineers', key attributes of engineers were identified (and will be discussed here) and then linked to the creativity/ problem solving potential of TRIZ practitioners.
-Using the 'highly effective engineer key attributes' previously identified, this paper attempts to see how these are manifested by the Lean/ Six Sigma practitioners.
+- The aim of this paper is to compare the Problem Solving and Creativity Potential of Engineers between those using TRIZ and those using Lean/ Six Sigma. - To do this I shall take my previous work on developing 'highly effective engineers' (Filmore 2007a, 2008) and my work on 'breaking mindsets' (Filmore 2007b) as the basis. - In the work on 'highly effective engineers', key attributes of engineers were identified (and will be discussed here) and then linked to the creativity/ problem solving potential of TRIZ practitioners.

+Using the 'highly effective engineer key attributes' previously identified, this paper attempts to see how these come out with the Lean/ Six Sigma practitioners.

 It is then possible to 'compare' the TRIZ practitioners with the Lean/ Six Sigma practitioners and to make appropriate observations.